multifacet/ZRay-IISWC26-artifact/README.md

 ## Requirements

 - Ubuntu 22.04
-- At least 80 GB of free storage for the different representations of the GAPBS Twitter graphs
+- At least 150 GB of free storage for the different representations of the GAPBS Twitter graphs
 - `sudo` access and an Internet connection during setup

 We recommend using a CloudLab `sm110p` or `sm220u` node and selecting the maximum available tempfs partition.
-Other CloudLab node types should also work, including nodes with non-x86 architectures.
+Other CloudLab node types should also work, including nodes with non-x86 architectures for the ZRay experiments.
+Pin requires an Intel server.

 ## Setup